KQAC

-KQAC (89.9 FM, "All Classical Radio") is a non-commercial, listener-supported, public radio station in Portland, Oregon.
+KQAC (89.9 FM, "All Classical Radio") is a non-commercial radio station licensed to Portland, Oregon, United States.
 KQAC is owned by All Classical Public Media, Inc., a non-profit 501(c)(3) organization.
 It airs a classical music format, broadcasting from studios in the KOIN Tower in downtown Portland.

-KQAC is a Class C1 station.
-It has an effective radiated power (ERP) of 5,900 watts.
 The transmitter is atop the KOIN-TV tower in the Sylvan-Highlands section of Portland.
 KQAC broadcasts using HD Radio technology, with several digital subchannels.
 The station's live stream is available through its mobile app.
 Programming is also heard on a network of repeater stations and FM translators.